physicist-boris/Writings/README.md

+# Scientific writings repository

-Folder of all my articles, projects I wrote
+This repository contains all of my articles, thesis and projects.